pulumi/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

           name: Aaron Gibralter
           name_title: Head of Engineering at Mighty
           quote: |
-            “Pulumi allows every engineer to build and update infrastructure instead of only our infrastructure team, which enables us to ship faster than if we were using a domain-specific language.
-With Pulumi Deployments, we could easily set up a standardized CI/CD infrastructure workflow for every engineer that immediately makes them productive.
-We’re eager to adopt Review Stacks because it will automate the work of managing our own ephemeral infrastructure and make our lives easier.”
+            “Pulumi allows every engineer to build and update infrastructure instead of only our infrastructure team.
+With Pulumi Deployments, we could easily set up a standardized CI/CD infrastructure workflow for every engineer that immediately makes them productive.”

         - company: alkira
           name: Santosh Dornal